Francesco Zavatti

 F836

-I am a researcher in contemporary history, recently awarded by the Italian Ministry for University and Research with the National Scientific Habilitation as Associate Professor in the field of Contemporary History.
-I am presently researcher and administrative director of the Institute of Contemporary History, and administrative director of the project ReNEW.
+I am a researcher in contemporary history, awarded with the National Scientific Habilitation as Associate Professor in the field of Contemporary History by the Italian Ministry for University and Research in 2023.
+I am presently researcher at the Institute of Contemporary History, where I am also the research coordinator.

 I am specialised in the history of East-Central Europe and of Romania in particular, and interested in transnational history and memory studies across the European spaces, with special interest for the Baltic and Eastern Europe.

-Since 2023 I lead the three-years research project "Strategies for Survival of Displaced Fascists: The Romanian Legionaries in the Western Hemisphere, 1945-1965", focused on the post-war activities of Romanian migrated fascists, financed by the Foundation for Baltic and East European Studies (Östersjöstiftelsen) and based at the Institute of Contemporary History, School for Historical and Contemporary Studies, Södertörn University.
+Since 2023 I am Principal Investigator the three-years' research project "Strategies for Survival of Displaced Fascists: The Romanian Legionaries in the Western Hemisphere, 1945-1965", focused on the post-war activities of Romanian migrated fascists, financed by the Foundation for Baltic and East European Studies (Östersjöstiftelsen) and based at the Institute of Contemporary History, School for Historical and Contemporary Studies, Södertörn University.

-Since 2019 until 2021 I have conducted research on the Romanian far right memory politics as a member of the research project Memory Politics in far Right Europe: Celebrating Nazi-Collaborationists in post-1989 Belarus, Romania, Flanders, and Denmark, led by Andrej Kotljarchuk, together with Madeleine Hurd and Steffen Werther, financed by the Foundation for Baltic and East European Studies (Östersjöstiftelsen) and based at the Institute of Contemporary History, School for Historical and Contemporary Studies, Södertörn University and along 2021 I have been project-specific researcher at the Centre for Baltic and East European Studies (CBEES) with a research on the same topic.
+Since 2019 until 2021 I have conducted research on the Romanian far right memory politics as a researcher in the project Memory Politics in far Right Europe: Celebrating Nazi-Collaborationists in post-1989 Belarus, Romania, Flanders, and Denmark, led by Prof. Andrej Kotljarchuk, together with Madeleine Hurd and Steffen Werther, financed by the Foundation for Baltic and East European Studies (Östersjöstiftelsen) and based at the Institute of Contemporary History, School for Historical and Contemporary Studies, Södertörn University and along 2021 I have been project-specific researcher at the Centre for Baltic and East European Studies (CBEES) with a pilot project on the memory work of the migrated legionaries in the Cold War era.

-In 2021-2022 I have led the research project "Competing Visual Representations of the Future in Times of Environmental Consciousness", focused on how still-to-be-realised infrastructures were drawn in the Danish and Swedish printed media (1970-2000), financed by Ridderstads stiftelsen för historisk grafisk forskning and affiliated with the Institute of Contemporary History, School for Historical and Contemporary Studies, Södertörn University.
+In 2021-2022 I have been Principal Investigator of the research project "Competing Visual Representations of the Future in Times of Environmental Consciousness", focused on how still-to-be-realised infrastructures were drawn in the Danish and Swedish printed media (1970-2000), financed by Ridderstads stiftelsen för historisk grafisk forskning and affiliated with the Institute of Contemporary History, School for Historical and Contemporary Studies, Södertörn University.
+My interest in Nordic studies brought me the appointment as Södertörn University's administrative director of the inter-Nordic research hub ReNEW in 2023.

 DiVA (Digitala Vetenskapliga Arkivet) är högskolans databas för digital publicering och registrering av publikationer som producerats av forskare, lärare och studenter.